 Our customers typically want to make their surroundings safer from wildfire and in some cases enable a healthier forest to encourage more wildlife and improve the aesthetics of their surroundings.

-As a certified firefighter type 2 with forestry and fire ecology education as well as experience on prescribed burns, I have knowledge and a keen respect for fire and the measures necessary to manage its risks.
+As a volunteer firefighter with Chelan County #3 Fire Department, and certification as a firefighter type 2 with forestry and fire ecology education, as well as experience on prescribed burns, I have knowledge and a keen respect for fire and the measures necessary to manage its risks.

 Slopes present a unique risk as fire moves fast up slopes.
 If your dwelling is on or near a slope, we'll prioritize this area in our thinning prescription.
 Otherwise, we'll discuss how to thoughtfully thin using Firewise® practices to achieve your goals.